Ed Mangano: Bribery charges

 On October 20, 2016, Mangano and his wife were arrested on corruption charges related to a bribery and kickback scheme, and charged in the U.S. District Court for the Eastern District of New York by assistant United States attorneys Lara Gatz, Catherine Mirabile and Christopher Caffarone.
 The charges allege that Mangano helped restaurant magnate Harendra Singh with business deals and lucrative contracts with Nassau County, including a "six-figure contract to supply the Nassau County jail with bread and rolls", in exchange for free vacations, home improvements, a no-show job for Linda Mangano as a food taster at one of Singh's restaurants (Water's Edge), and other perks.
 Also, Singh sought Mangano's help in obtaining a loan guarantee from Oyster Bay Town Supervisor John Venditto (who was also charged) to operate a restaurant at that town's beach.

 In October 2016, Singh pleaded guilty "to bribing Edward Mangano and Venditto with benefits ranging from free meals at his restaurants to a no-show job for Linda Mangano that totaled $450,000 in pay."
 The Manganos and Venditto pleaded not guilty.
 The first trial, which began in March 2018, took place in Central Islip before U.S. District Judge Joan Azrack.
 Singh testified for the prosecution.

 On May 31, 2018 Azrack declared a mistrial in the case against Mangano.
 In the retrial, opening statements began on January 25, 2019.
 Mangano and his wife were convicted of multiple counts of corruption in March 2019.
 Mangano was also disbarred October 8, 2019.
 In January 2021, a federal judge delayed a hearing into whether the convictions should be overturned due to a defense claim that a key government witness in the trial committed perjury.

 On April 14, 2022, Mangano was sentenced to 12 years in prison, while his wife was sentenced to 15 months.
-On September 13, 2022, as part of his appeal, his bail motion was denied by the US Court of Appeals, thus Mangano has reported to prison at the Federal Medical Center located in Devens Massachusetts Pending appeal, Mangano will serve 12 years and has been ordered to pay $10 million dollars in restitution.
+On September 13, 2022, as part of his appeal, his bail motion was denied by the US Court of Appeals, thus Mangano has reported to prison at the Federal Medical Center located in Devens Massachusetts Pending appeal, Mangano will serve 12 years and has been ordered to pay $10 million in restitution.